The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 Getting around Malaysia

-Backpacker accommodation in Malaysia
+Backpacker Accommodation in Malaysia

 Volunteering in Malaysia

 Malaysia is an amazing country but there are still many poor communities who could really do with your help.
 Instead of paying 1000’s to volunteer sign up with Worldpackers and you can exchange your skills and time for free accommodation, food and many other benefits.
+Read more about volunteering for free with Worldpackers here.

 By volunteering when backpacking in Malaysia you can get immersed into the local culture, make friends with the locals, learn new skills all while helping those in need and saving yourself money so you can travel for longer.